jfarmer/react-racer/README.md

 # React Racer

 Building a [TypeRacer](https://play.typeracer.com/) clone in React was a project for a class I taught.

-This is a prototype built during a live session and cleaned up.
+I built a toy/demo/prototype during a live session.
+This is a slightly cleaned-up version of that, but is still very much a toy.

 ## Running